Default Distances Based on the CEV-KMV Model: Methodology

-From (\ref{Equation.7}) we find if $\beta=1$ then (\ref{Equation.7}) turns back to the GBM.
+From equation (\ref{eqn:CEVPro1}) we find if $\beta=1$ then CEV process turns back to the GBM.
 If $\beta>1$, the volatility is increasing with respect to the underlying.
 If $\beta<1$, the volatility is decreasing with respect to the underlying.

 Similarly, if we know $\delta$ and $\beta$, it is theoretically available to compute default probability $P(V_A(T)<D)$.
 However, since $V_A(T)$ is not normal distributed, an analytical solution for default probability is hard to get, so the numerical solution may be a better choice.